rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

     grep 'ha-mode'
 done
 ```
-## Features in use by Mirrored Classic Queues where Migration is Complex
+## Mirrored Classic Queues Features that require Configuration Changes for Migration
 When one or more of the following features are used by mirrored classic queues, straightforward migration to quorum queues is not possible.
-The way that application interacts with a broker needs to be changed.
-This information explains how to find whether some of these features are being used in a running system, and what changes need to be made for easier migration.
+The way the application interacts with a broker needs to be changed.
+This information explains how to find whether some of these features are being used in a running system, and what changes you must make for an easier migration.

 ### Priority Queues
 To find out if a classic mirrored queue uses the "priority " feature, you can check for the `x-max-priority` string in
-the list of queues output that is provided by running the command in Finding the Mirrored Classic Queues for Migration](#find-mcq) or you can also search for the `x-max-priority` string in the source code.
+the list of queues output that is provided by running the command in [Finding the Mirrored Classic Queues for Migration](#find-mcq) or you can also search for the `x-max-priority` string in the source code.
 For more information on how the priority is implemented, go to [Priority Queue Support](https://www.rabbitmq.com/priority.html).

 Priority queues are not created using a policy, therefore no policy changes are required when migrating them.
 Classic mirrored queues create a separate queue for every priority behind the scenes.
-To migrate a single mirrored classic queues that uses the "priority" feature, you must create the required number amount of quorum queues.
+To migrate a single mirrored classic queue that uses the "priority" feature, you must create the required number amount of quorum queues.
 Once the quorum queues are created, adjust the publishing and consumption of these new quorum queues accordingly.

 ### Queue Length Limit overflow set to `reject-publish-dlx`